JulianBell106/lamulettipizza/PROJECT.md

 - Customer can place multiple orders (forgot something) → both visible in Account
 - Tap any order card → full detail view (items, prices, status, timestamp)
 - Account page shows loyalty stamps and offers — hints at the roadmap
-- Vendor edits menu in Google Sheet → customer app reflects it
+- Vendor edits menu in Google Sheet → customer app reflects it within minutes
 - News/locations and offers pages on the customer app

 **What goes on the roadmap slide (promised, not yet built):**